-Prior to application to the actual fishery, the expected performance of candidate Sablefish MPs is evaluated via closed-loop simulation.
+Prior to application to the actual fishery, the expected performance of candidate Sablefish MPs is compared via simulation testing.
 This evaluation step provides the opportunity to expose the range of catch/conservation performance trade-offs among candidate MPs.
-Moreover, by testing MPs against a range of OMs representing key uncertainties, MP evaluation checks that applying a specific MP will not produce undesirable outcomes, even if key assumptions about the stock (e.g., biomass, productivity) and fishery (e.g., selectivity, precision parameters used to fit at-sea releases) are incorrect.
+Moreover, by testing

+MPs against a range of OMs representing key uncertainties, MP evaluation checks that applying a specific MP will not produce undesirable outcomes, even if key assumptions about the stock (e.g., biomass, productivity) and fishery (e.g., selectivity, precision parameters used to fit at-sea releases) are incorrect.

-During the evaluation component of the MSE, stock dynamics are projected into the future by the OM, and at each time step the MP is applied to simulated data in a closed-loop that represents the annual application of the MP in practice, including collecting data, applying an assessment method, and translating assessment outputs into a catch limit via the HCR.
+During the evaluation phase of the MSE, stock dynamics are projected into the future by the OM, and at each time step the MP is applied to simulated data in a "closed-loop" that represents the annual application of the MP in practice.
+Each year of the simulation mimics the process of collecting data, applying an assessment method, and translating assessment outputs into a catch limit via the HCR.
+The catch limit value is deducted from the population within the OM and the process is repeated for 36 years (two Sablefish generations).
 Performance statistics related to operational objectives (1-5) are derived from simulated stock projections and used to rank the relative performance of candidate MPs.

 Simulation testing of MP options is typically done at the same time as OM updates, or soon after, to confirm acceptable performance of the existing MP or to identify an alternative MP with superior performance.
 MPs that fail to provide acceptable performance outcomes in simulation are unlikely to work well in practice and are rejected from consideration.
-The fishery management decision is to select an MP that provides acceptable performance trade-offs until the OM is again revised and MPs re-evaluated.
+The fishery management decision is to select an MP that provides acceptable performance trade-offs until the OM is again revised and candidate MPs re-evaluated.
 The OM revised in 2022 was used to simulation test the performance of a suite of alternative MPs that varied the maximum target harvest rate applied within the HCR from 5.5% to 7.5% (DFO 2023).